SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Experimental Evaluation

 \subsection{Code Repair and Test Generation}

-\paragraph{Test Generation for a Given Code Patch} To assess the effectiveness of automatic test generation at testing specific, provided fixes, we investigate the effect of providing a (possibly incorrect) code patch, the files it changed, and the test file to be modified instead of the files retrieved with BM25, reporting results in \cref{tab:patch_test_gen}.
-We use \zsp to generate incorrect patches, resampling $\leq$$5$ times and excluding instances where we could not generate an incorrect but applicable patch, reducing the sample size to $n=136$.
-We observe that while providing the test files to change, almost triples \ftp from $4.4\%$ to 15.4\%, exceeding the best Code Agents, providing a code patch and the files it changed has a much smaller impact, increasing \ftp only to $10.3\%$ for the golden patch and $6.6\%$ for an incorrect patch.
+\paragraph{Test Generation for a Given Code Patch} To assess the effectiveness of automatic test generation at testing specific, provided fixes, we investigate the effect of providing a (possibly incorrect) code patch, the files it changed, and the test file to be modified instead of the files retrieved with BM25, reporting results in \cref{tab:patch_test_gen} in \%.
+We use \zsp to generate incorrect patches, resampling $\leq$$5$ times and excluding instances where we could not generate an incorrect but applicable patch, reducing the sample size to $n=172$.
+Providing the test files to change almost doubles \suc from $8.1\%$ to $15.1\%$, pulling even with \swea.
+We observe that meanwhile providing a code patch and the files it changed has a much smaller impact, increasing \suc only to $10.5\%$ for both the golden patch and an incorrect patch.
 This highlights the importance of retrieving the correct context for generating relevant tests.
+Meanwhile, \gptf is able to leverage the correct patch, and to improve the coverage increase of the relevant lines by almost $50\%$, from $12.5\%$ to $18.4\%$.

-\paragraph{Filtering Code Fixes with Generated Tests} State-of-the-art code generation methods only resolve around $20\%$ of cases on \swebl.
+\paragraph{Filtering Code Fixes with Generated Tests} State-of-the-art code generation methods only resolve around $20\%$ of cases on \swebl \citep{abs-2310-06770}.
 Without suitable tests to distinguish correct from incorrect fixes, the overhead from manual testing \citep{YangHLWB08} would thus outweigh any benefits from automatic code generation.
-To address this issue, we use \swea to generate both patches and tests.
-We then filter the generated patches, retaining only those with generated \ftp tests.
-While only achieving $10\%$ recall, this more than doubles the precision of \swea to $45\%$, making it significantly more practically useful and highlighting the importance of test generation.
+To address this issue, we use \swea to generate both bug fixes and tests, in a similar manner to \citet{code-t-DBLP:conf/iclr/ChenZNZLLC23}.
+We then filter the generated bug fixes, retaining only those where all generated tests are \ftp or \ptp.
+While only achieving $20\%$ recall, this more than doubles the precision of \swea to $47.8\%$, making it significantly more practically useful, highlighting the importance of test generation, and opening an avenue to transferring the results from \citet{code-t-DBLP:conf/iclr/ChenZNZLLC23} towards more complex and realistic scenarios with more expensive inference and evaluation steps.